 This can entail past hurts, failed relationships, or any regrets you may have.
 These only hurt you and will keep you in victim mode, which does not help you to see your possibilities or making them real.
 Research has shown that people who don’t hold on to regret are happier as opposed to those who don’t.

-Developing and maintaining a positive outlook, where you are the hero in the story, is a choice to make; your outlook determines your level of success so focusing on this new outlook will become the norm and lead you to accomplishing all that you want in your life.
+Developing and maintaining a positive outlook, where you are the hero in the story, is a choice to make; your outlook determines your level of success so focusing on this new outlook will become the norm and lead you to accomplish all that you want in your life.
 Decide that this year is the year you'll make them happen – now go for it!

 You’ll Also Love These Posts: